oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2017

+- There was a mistake on the time for the discussion about the exam.
+We will meet directly after Patrizio's lecture, at 15:15.
 - Linked slides from Daniel's guest lecture
 - Added recent exam with answers.
 - Added 1h for discussing exam on May-19 after the guest lecture